testcontainers/testcontainers-go/docs/features/common_functional_options.md

 }
 ```

-Please read the [Following Container Logs](/features/follow_logs) documentation for more information about creating log consumers.
+Please read the [Following Container Logs](/features/follow_logs) documentation for more information about creating a log consumer.

 #### Wait Strategies